anselsol/solana-tx-packer/README.md

 const { transactions } = await buildOptimalTransactions(connection, instructions, signerKey, []);
 ```

-This will return the following data:
+This operation will log the following data to the console in test mode:
 ```
 Priority fees:  100  / CUs:  3240
 Priority fees:  100  / CUs:  3240